obsidian-tasks-group/obsidian-tasks/docs/Queries/Grouping.md

   - The key technique is to say that if the day is Sunday (`0`), then force it to be displayed as date number `8`, so it comes after the other days of the week.
   - Note that because we use variables to avoid repetition of values, we need to add `return`
 - ```group by function const date = task.due.moment; return (!date) ? '%%4%% Undated' : date.isBefore(moment(), 'day') ? '%%1%% Overdue' : date.isSame(moment(), 'day') ? '%%2%% Today' : '%%3%% Future'```
+  - This gives exactly the same output as `group by function task.due.category.groupText`, and is shown here in case you want to customise the behaviour in some way.
   - Group task due dates in to 4 broad categories: `Overdue`, `Today`, `Future` and `Undated`, displayed in that order.
   - Try this on a line before `group by due` if there are a lot of due date headings, and you would like them to be broken down in to some kind of structure.
   - A limitation of Tasks expressions is that they each need to fit on a single line, so this uses nested ternary operators, making it powerful but very hard to read.